 Hotels may place a “hold” for your expected stay on your credit or debit card.
 That can be a hassle with a credit card if it means you don’t have the funds to make other purchases.
 But it can cause real problems with your debit card because a hold essentially “freezes” money in your bank account.
 Checks may bounce even though you may have enough money in your account to pay the bills.
 Gas stations and rental car companies also put holds on your card for the full amount of the charge and sometimes an additional percentage.

 Also keep in mind that debit cards are typically not reported to the credit reporting agencies.
 So while a credit card can help you build a stronger credit score, as long as you keep your debt low and pay on time, a debit card doesn’t offer the same advantage.
-Here’s how to check your credit score for free at Credit.com.
+Here’s how to check two of your credit score for free at Credit.com.

 Credit card fees are common.
 Annual fees, over-the-limit fees, bounced check fees, and late fees have all been on the rise, according to research by the non-profit organization Consumer Action.
 You should be able to avoid fees, however, if you are very careful to make sure every bill gets paid on time.
 If you are charged a penalty, ask your card issuer to waive it.
 If you have a good payment history, you should be able to convince them to reverse the penalty.